 Update: August 9th, 2020:

-Citing a rise in the rate of coronavirus infections in other countries, including the U.S., the Cayman Islands government announced it will keep its borders closed another 30 days, until October 1.
+Citing a rise in the rate of coronavirus infections in other countries, including the U.S., the Cayman Islands government announced it will keep its borders closed for general tourism until further notice

 The Cayman Islands will be reopening its borders for international tourism starting on September 1st with strict protocols in place.